 - Lease Time (minutes): lease time value requested by the AX3000 from the DHCP server.
 Depending on the DHCP server settings this parameter may be ignored.
 The AX3000 automatically renews the lease when it expires. - Client Identifier: when a static IP address is needed (i.e. for the AX3000's print server), the AX3000 Ethernet address is generally used to identify the AX3000.
 Some DHCP servers allow this character string as an alternative identifier. - Trace Mode: in the event of problems this mode allows the data exchanged between the AX3000 and the DHCP server to be displayed on the screen.
-The trace data is displayed directly on the AX3000 screen (i.e. messages may 'pollute' the AX3000 display at any time). - Check IP Address: when the offered IP address is received, the AX3000 can check that it's not already in use.
+The trace data is displayed directly on the AX3000 screen (i.e. messages may 'pollute' the AX3000 display at any time). - Check IP Address: the AX3000 checks its allocated IP address is not already in use.